Research Interests

-Focussing on evidence-based research and applied design investigations, my research goals are to study and better understand the complex interrelationships between ecosystem services and human health & well-being in order to find solutions or alternatives within the planning and design of green structures and green spaces which support sustainable futures.
+Focussing on evidence-based research and applied design investigations, my research studies the complex interrelationships between natural ecosystems and human health & well-being in order to find solutions or alternatives within the planning and design of green structures and green spaces which support sustainable futures.

 My current research analyses on the eco-spatial characteristics of peri-urban green spaces and their effects on environmental quality and human health, in particular the expanded ecosystem services provided by green infrastructure.
-This research examines the contribution to urban ecosystems made by green infrastructure within the context of the fragmented landscapes inherent in peri-urban regions.
 I developed a unique methodology to analyse and attach human well-being value (psychological, socio-cultural and physical benefits) to the spatial and ecological qualities of those green spaces, such as their size, shape, edge, transparency, greenness, facilities, safety, etc. in order that these considerations are better understood and regarded in the design and decision making process.

 The socio-ecological approach found within landscapes of affordances encourages